 We’ve had Emily in the office for the last few weeks completing a Marketing internship with us.
 Emily is completing her History degree at the University of Birmingham and will be graduating this year, so she has a flair for writing and research.
 She’s put these skills into action and turned her hand to writing a blog for us on the power of YouTube influencers.

 I find the fairly new world of content creators and influencers fascinating.
 Many people ask, what is an influencer?
 Quite simply put, influencers are individuals that have grown large followings on digital platforms, such as YouTube, LinkedIn and Twitter.
 As a ‘millennial’, I’ve grown up watching many ‘YouTubers’.
 I’ve watched them gain large internet followings and become increasingly mainstream.
 This growth in audience is what makes them particularly successful and influential.
 Learn more about how to do influencer marketing the right way.

-Nowadays, we watch almost 5 billion videos are a day on YouTube, totalling over 1 billion hours of content.
+Nowadays, we watch almost 5 billion videos a day on YouTube, totalling over 1 billion hours of content.
 This is more than the likes of Netflix and Facebook put together.

 Brands are turning towards influencers, such as YouTubers, to market their products.
 Big names such as PewDiePie, Zoella, and Smosh, are prime examples of major marketing channels for brands.
 They are the internet’s version of celebrity endorsements.
 At Digital Glue we love putting our clients in the spotlight.
 We do this using a variety of methods, including influencer marketing and public relations.
 The question is, how do individuals become an influencer?